MingNarongthat/mingnarongthat.github.io/content/CV.md

 - LinkedIn: [narongthat-thanyawet](http://www.linkedin.com/in/narongthat-thanyawet-2a301619a/)
 - GitHub: [MingNarongthat](https://github.com/MingNarongthat)

 As a Ph.D. in anomaly object detection at Osaka University, I have a strong foundation and an extensive skill set in data analysis and machine learning, especially in the computer vision field.
 My academic background and experience in various fields have equipped me with a well-rounded perspective on technology's importance and its applications in solving real-world problems.
+Currently, I work as a lecturer at Chulalongkorn School of Integrated Innovation ([CSII](http://www.linkedin.com/in/narongthat-thanyawet-2a301619a/)).

 ## Education

-- **2021 – 2024 (Expected Aug 2024)**
+- **2021 – 2024 (Dec 2024)**
   **Ph.D. in Information Systems Engineering**, Osaka University
-  Thesis: *Adaptive Shifting Attention Improved Recognition of Disaster-Affected Regions with Image Captioning* This research discusses a new technique for detecting damage in disaster situations, specifically landslides.
+  Thesis: *Disaster Recognition Through Image Captioning Features and Shifted Attention* This research discusses a new technique for detecting damage in disaster situations, specifically landslides.
 The technique combines a transformer model for object detection and a vision encoder-decoder for image captioning.
 By using language to detect abnormal scenes rather than just visual features, the proposed method can accurately predict the extent of damage in the affected region.
 These findings suggest that the proposed technique could be an effective tool for evaluating the scope of damage after a disaster, which could help the recovery process.

 - **2017 – 2020**